Symptoms of Sleep Apnea

-So what are some of the symptoms that might prompt a sleep test?
-While sleep apnea occurs while you’re sleeping, there are still plenty of warning signs.
+So, what are some of the symptoms that might prompt a sleep test?
+Sleep apnea occurs while you’re sleeping, but there are still plenty of warning signs.
 Here are some of the symptoms you might recognize:

 • Falling asleep when you’re inactive

-• Falling asleep during mundane activity (work, driving, watching TV, etc.)
+• Falling asleep during mundane activities (work, driving, watching TV, etc.)

 • Morning headache